 One of the newest initiatives at Lakemary is our animal and garden therapy center, commonly referred to as “The Ranch”.
 It serves as an avenue for therapy, education, and recreation for all of our individuals served.
-The Ranch includes a chicken coop, rabbit hutches, a goat paddock, a sensory & play garden, a nature/bird-watching space, and a composting area; soon it will also include a year-round greenhouse and a high tunnel.
+The Ranch includes a chicken coop, rabbit hutches, a goat paddock, a sensory & play garden, a nature/bird-watching space, and a composting area; it also includes a year-round greenhouse and a high tunnel.

 The focal point of The Ranch is the Andre Dight Memorial Barn, complete with dedicated therapy space, bathroom facilities, and a number of animal stalls.
 The barn hosts daily group activities such as classroom instruction, special presentations, individual/group/family therapy, and more.